 The guidelines have some flexibility and allow for other circumstances such as your children’s special needs.
 The court may also take into account other factors.
 The judge may deviate upwards or downwards depending on your circumstances, whether the amount would meet children’s reasonable needs, and the parent’s ability to provide support.

 5. What is accounted for in child support payments?

 Child support payments account for things such as basic needs (food, clothing, and shelter), medical expenses, health insurance coverage, school-related needs, childcare, and extracurricular activities.
 Certain expenses are beyond the court’s powers and can be privately agreed upon for inclusion in child support payments.
 College education is one example.

 Child support payments are paid until the 18th birthday or until graduation from high school, whichever occurs later.
 If the child or children are making reasonable efforts to complete high school, payments may extend until the age of 20.
 You may always agree to extend to a higher age through a separation agreement or court order.
 Support can also be extended for children who are physically or mentally unable to self-support.
 North Carolina law requires support for as long as they are unable to support themselves.

 7. Can I change or stop the child support I pay if I am not allowed visitation with my child?

 Child support is a separate matter from visitation rights.
 You must still pay child support even if you’re not allowed to visit.
 A parent who has custody may not refuse visitation because of nonpayment of child support.
 Visitation rights must be dealt with in the courts.

 Child Support Questions NC Parents are Asking

 Some parents facing issues concerning child support, visitation, or custody are able to come to mutual agreements.
 It is wise to consult a lawyer to make sure your rights, needs, and capabilities are considered.
 Emblem Legal is highly experienced and knowledgeable about family law, including child support.
-Contact us today for a free consultation.
+Contact us today for a consultation.